mmorris515/pig-game/README.md

 - **Props**: passing props from parent to child and implementing code in appropriate places within the app.
 - **App design**: controlling UI/UX in the visual layer of the App and managing data flow to ensure logical consistency in the game fuctionality.
 - **Naming conventions**: managing variable, function, and object names, between multiple layers of the app.
-- **Netlify deploy**: fixing icons and font styles which broke when deployed to the Netlify
+- **Netlify deploy**: fixing icons and font styles which broke when deployed to Netlify.

 ## Takeaway

-Overall it was a lot of fun to put my web development, UI/UX, javascript, and React skills into practice!
+Overall it was a lot of fun to put my web development, UI/UX, Javascript, and React skills into practice!
 I'm sure there are plenty of improvements I could make, and newer features of React I could have used (like Hooks and Redux) &mdash; and I may still look to implement those in this project at some point &mdash; but it was a valuable experience to start with the base functionality of React.